I use a special tool to remove the exhaust header nut from the head. This is the BMW tool, (part # 83 30 0 401 758).

 The headers have quite a bit of rust.

-I remove the cross-over pipe by removing the Allan pinch bolts at the bottom of the cross-over pipe.
+I remove the cross-over pipe by removing the Allan pinch bolts and nuts at the bottom of the cross-over pipe.
 However, mine is missing one of the Allan bolts.

 Header Pipe Diameter

 There are two size header pipes on the RS bike, 38 mm and 40 mm.
-But by 1983, all the header pipes are the smaller 38 mm size.
+By 1983, all the header pipes are the smaller 38 mm size.
 But on the 1977 and 1978 RS bikes, you could have either size header pipe depending on if your engine was stock, or the “CFO” version.
-California, Florida and Oregon had state rules for emissions that required a smaller header, among other changes.
+California, Florida and Oregon had state rules for emissions that caused BMW to use a smaller header, among other changes.
 Usually your engine block with be stamped with “CFO” near the VIN number stamp by the oil dip stick.
 But, it’s always possible some previous owner changed the heads on your bike and you may not have the header pipes you would expect.

-As I expected, these pipes are 38 mm, and that is confirmed by the size stamped on the header-to-muffler bracket that is “40 mm”, or 2 mm larger than the header pipe diameter.
-If you wonder if your bike has the larger diameter header pipe, look at the header-to-muffler brackets, and if you see “42 mm”, you have the larger diameter 40 mm headers and heads with 40 mm exhaust ports.
+As I expected, these pipes are 38 mm, and that is confirmed by the size stamped on the muffler clamp that is “40 mm”, or 2 mm larger than the header pipe diameter.
+If you wonder if your bike has the larger diameter header pipe, look at the clamps and if you see “42 mm” you have the larger diameter 40 mm headers.